 PILnet works with civil society organizations and social enterprises from around the globe to pinpoint their legal needs, connect them with pro bono lawyers in PILnet’s global legal network, and work with both sides to create a strategic partnership for sustained impact.

-Legal help through this system is only for organizations (NGOs, CBOs, etc.), associations, clinics, and other legal service providers working with those forcibly displaced, including refugee-led organizations.
+Legal help through this system is only for organizations (NGOs, CBOs, etc.), associations, clinics, and other legal service providers working with refugees and those forcibly displaced, including refugee-led organizations.

 We cannot help refugees or other individuals, unless referred to us by one of the organizations listed above.
 If you are an asylum-seeker, refugee or stateless person please see UNHCR’s information page or Rights in Exile Programme.